miguelmota/miguelmota.github.io/blog/_posts/2016-04-22-getting-started-with-rxjs.md

 scheduler-switch.js

-observeOn returns an observable that uses the passed scheduler, which will make that call on every onNext call.
+observeOn returns an observable that uses the passed scheduler, which will make that call on every `next` call.

 subscribeOn makes the subscription and un-subscription work of an Observable to run on that Scheduler.